jay-parkin/API-Webserver/README.md

 <b>Explanation</b>

--This endpoint allows users to update their own information.
+- This endpoint allows users to update their own information.

 - <b>Process</b>